Company Background

 Wildlife biologists Ernie and Nick Kafcas created Wildlife and Wetlands Solutions (WWS) in 2007 in response to the growing need for responsible invasive species control and habitat restoration.
 Through hard work and dedication to project success, their experience and capabilities grew, building WWS into what it is today: a leader in vegetation management, habitat restoration, invasive species control, forestry and fuels management, and other treatment techniques utilized to create beneficial and successful natural habitats for wildlife and humans alike.

-In 2019, WWS expanded its fleet of to include a variety of forestry support equipment, this included adding rugged forestry spray rigs capable of treating a variety of sites for invasive and unwanted woody vegetation, and forestry mulchers, capable of mulching up invasive trees and shrubs to improve forest health.
+In 2019, WWS expanded its services of to include a variety of forestry support equipment, this included adding rugged forestry spray rigs capable of treating a variety of sites for invasive and unwanted woody vegetation, and forestry mulchers, capable of mulching up invasive trees and shrubs to improve forest health.
 This new equipment allowed WWS to provide its constituents with more treatment options to create end results that better aligned with their objectives.
-Since 2019, WWS has treated thousands of acres of woody vegetation with this type of equipment and its fleet has grown with a total of three forestry mulchers to handle material of all sizes, from ½ DBH autumn olive undergrowth, to stands of mature juniper.
+Since 2019, WWS has treated thousands of acres of woody vegetation, and its fleet has grown with a total of three forestry mulchers capable of handling materials of all sizes.

-In 2023, WWS expanded its fleet again to offer a new method of invasive species control through the use of drones.
+In 2023, WWS founded its drone division, DroneTech Environmental, providing a new range of services to vegetation managers and the forestry and farming industries.
 With its DJI Mavic, WWS can quickly map unwanted vegetation for targeted treatments.
 These unwanted plants can then be targeted for spot spray applications by WWS’ DJI Agras T40 application drone that can apply herbicide while reducing human exposure concerns posed by these chemicals.
 These drones can also apply fungicide, fertilizer, seed, and greenhouse shading paint to meet a variety of project needs.

 WWS currently employs 12 people, including vegetation management equipment operators, certified pesticide applicators, biologists, field mechanics, project managers, field technicians, and office administrators.
-Beyond invasive species and unwanted vegetation control, WWS also has extensive heavy equipment, native seeding, and wildlife habitat restoration experience built over 16 years of contracting and nearly 3 decades of experience in all aspects of habitat management.
-WWS has conducted vegetation management and restoration activities for a multitude of township governments, county governments, the State of Michigan, USDA Forest Service, Corps of Engineers, multiple non-profit organizations (RGS, NWTF, PF, DU), lake and/or homeowner associations, and many private property owners.
+Beyond invasive species and unwanted vegetation control, WWS also has extensive heavy equipment, native seeding, and wildlife habitat restoration experience built over 18 years of contracting and nearly 3 decades of experience in all aspects of habitat management.
+WWS has conducted vegetation management and restoration activities for a multitude of township governments, county governments, the State of Michigan, USDA Forest Service, Bureau of Land Managment, US Fish and Wildlife Service, Corps of Engineers, multiple non-profit organizations (RGS, NWTF, PF, DU), lake and/or homeowner associations, and many private property owners.
 See our references below

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.